sergiusens/network-test-session/README.md

 To use this all you need to do is install or have the package installed and then inside a phablet-shell do

-    sudo start netork-test-session
+    sudo netork-test-session start

 Do all the required network testing, once done

-    sudo stop netork-test-session
+    sudo netork-test-session stop

-And to get a copy of the needed files run
+Stopping will collect the logs and print out their location, at any time logs can be collected by running

-    sudo network-test-session-tar
+    sudo network-test-session collect

-that last command will output the location of the tar'ed up logs.
+this command will also output the location of the tar'ed up logs.

 # Building